If you or your department own a FLIR K2 situational awareness TIC, we have developed the following guidelines to assist you with this device.

 To assist with this, we recommend locking the K2 in low sensitivity mode.
 This will cause the green triangle to appear in the upper left hand corner at all times when the TIC is powered on.
 This prevents the delay or lag from high to low sensitivity when the TIC detects significant heat (2% of the pixels detecting over 302 degrees Fahrenheit).
 However, this disables high sensitivity mode which can cause a loss of detail in lower temperatures.
 This is why we only recommend this modification if the K2 is being used as an interior firefighting TIC.
 The following photo demonstrates the two modifications we are discussing in this article.
 The K2 on the left is locked in Search & Rescue Mode.
 The K2 on the right is locked in low-sensitivity mode.
 Their are distinct advantages and disadvantages to both.

-This can be accomplished by downloading FLIR tools (which can be found at this link):
+This can be accomplished by downloading FLIR K-Series Configurator (which can be found at this link):

 Option 2: Exterior use/Size-up or Command Role-